swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 channels as you can see with our use of `condp`.

-Note this is quite different from the usual JavaScript solutions where we tend smear our asynchronous handling across the code base.
+Note this is quite different from the usual JavaScript solutions where we tend to smear our asynchronous handling across the code base.

 Let's end with a final dramatic example, we present a port of Rob Pike's Go code that demonstrate parallel search with timeouts: